The Weight of the After by Paperyink

 August 12, 1998

-It’s quite an accomplishment for someone who would arrive five minutes early to his own execution.
-On any other day, even entertaining the thought of tardiness would send him into cold sweats, and yet today he has triumphantly managed to drag his feet and twiddle his thumbs and push what he has nicknamed “Operation Dread” all the way down his to-do list.
-Of course, he understands the gravity of what he has been saddled with.
-He’s been told more than once that such painful things are necessary for the sake of creating a better world with a better government, even though the kind of government he dreams of would prohibit the favor he has been sent to ask.
-But what Kingsley Shacklebolt has inherited is not a good government.
+It’s not that he doesn’t understand the gravity of what he’s been saddled with.
+He does.
+He’s also been told more than once that such painful things are necessary for the sake of creating a better world with a better government, even if the kind of government he dreams of would prohibit the favor he has been sent to ask.
+But that’s the problem; what Kingsley Shacklebolt has inherited is not a good government.
 Not yet.

 “Oh, it’s Kingsley,” she sighs with relief, as she pulls him into one of her trademark hugs.
-“It’s only Kingsley,” she says, and Kingsley wonders who she’s talking to.
+“It’s only Kingsley.”

 "It is so lovely to see you!
-So lovely,” Molly gasps, relinquishing her tight grip on him to smooth the creases in his purple robes, then cupping her hands to her pallid cheeks.
+So lovely,” Molly gasps, smoothing the creases in his purple robes distractedly, then cupping her hands to her face.
 “I'm just knocking up some dinner right now, but I'm sure we have enough for one more…” She flits over to the large bubbling pot on the stove and surveys the stock of ingredients laid out on the counter.

 “Oh, I couldn’t–“